 When a baby is born with a birth defect, the first question usually asked by the parents

 is "how did this happen?"
-Sometimes, this question cannot be answered.
+Sometimes, this question can’t be answered.
 This can be

-very upsetting for parents because it is normal to seek an answer as to why your baby
+very upsetting for parents because it’s normal to want to know why your baby has a

-two.
-Here is some general information and terms related to the different causes of
+Here is some general information about the different causes of birth defects:

 Inheritance.
-Inheritance is a word used to describe a trait given to you or "passed on" to you from
+Inheritance is a word used to describe a trait given to you or passed on to you from

 one of your parents.
-Examples of inherited traits would be your eye color or
+Examples of inherited traits would be your eye color or blood

 Chromosome abnormalities.
-Chromosomes are stick-like structures in the center of each cell (called the nucleus)
+Chromosomes are stick-like structures in the center (nucleus) of each cell that contain

 Single gene defects.
-Genes are what determine your traits.
-Sometimes, a child can inherit not only those
+Genes are what give you your traits.
+Sometimes a child can inherit not only those

-genes responsible for their normal traits such as the color of their eyes, but also
+genes for their normal traits such as the color of their eyes, but also disease-causing

 Teratogens.
-A teratogen is an agent, which can cause a birth defect.
+A teratogen is a substance that can cause a birth defect.
 It is usually something

 in the environment that the mother may be exposed to during her pregnancy.
 It could

-be a prescribed medication, a street drug, alcohol use, or a disease that the mother
+be a prescribed medicine, a street drug, alcohol use, or a disease that the mother

 Why are birth defects a concern?

-multiple body systems or organs.
-Birth defects may cause lifelong disability and illness,
+one body system or organ.
+Birth defects may cause lifelong disability and illness.

-However, many physical birth defects can be treated with surgery.
+thinking problems.
+But many physical birth defects can be treated with surgery.
 Repair

-is possible for many birth defects including cleft lip or palate, and certain heart defects.
+is possible for many birth defects, including cleft lip or palate, and certain heart

 How are birth defects diagnosed?